-In 2021, the UfM Secretariat will focus on two main objectives:
+In 2022, the UfM Secretariat will focus on two main objectives:

-- 1. Promoting the internationalisation of higher education in the region through the recognition of qualifications, quality control, and academic mobility. - 2.
+- 1. Promoting the internationalisation of higher education in the region through academic mobility, the recognition of qualifications, and quality control. - 2.
 Promoting access to quality education for all in a context of growing digitalisation, preparing students for labour market needs and improving the school-to-work transition.

 Higher Education

-Technical Support 82.444,68
+Technical Support 85.466,58

-Platforms, regional experts groups meetings & conferences 69.500,00
+Platforms, regional experts' groups meetings & conferences 69.500,00

-Follow-up and monitoring 18.571,43
+Follow-up and monitoring 25.071,43

 Outreach & Visibility 28.500,00

-Higher Education Total 199.016,11
+Higher Education Total 208.538,01